et0and/portfolio-redux/content/experiments.md

 <h3>Research</h3>

 [Chess](/projects/chess)
-↳ Some notes on the game of chess
+↳ Some notes on the game of chess (ongoing)

 [Church Yard](/projects/church-yard)
 ↳ A research archive on Søren Kierkegaard